 Looking for quirky hotels in London?
-From floating hotels, capsules and animal lodges, to arty rooms, old prisons and more, it’s time to find out about some of the BEST quirky hotels in London!
+From floating hotels, capsules and animal lodges, to arty rooms, old prisons and more, it’s time to find out about some of the BEST quirky hotels to stay in.

 I love hotels with character.
 You know, the sort you stay in for one night, and then spend your whole life telling people about.
 Remember when we stayed in a room decorated by a London graffiti artist?
 What about the one with the outdoor bathroom?
 Don’t worry – that one wasn’t in England!
-Brrr….
+Brrr…

 There’s an overwhelming choice of places to stay in London, but sometimes it’s fun to try something different.
 There are crazy hotels, unique hotels and some downright weird hotels in London.
 There’s a huge floating hotel, one in a zoo and even a Japanese style hotel in London.

-So if you’re looking for something for a special occasion, or just fancy trying something different, here’s my guide to London’s quirky, unique, boutique and damn unusual hotels!
+So, if you’re looking for something for a special occasion, or just fancy trying something different, here’s my guide to London’s quirky, unique, boutique and damn unusual hotels!

 Sunborn Yacht Hotel, Royal Victoria Dock

 This has to be one of the most unique hotels in London!
 This chic floating hotel (or boatel) is moored at Royal Victoria Dock.
 Forget tiny cabins, on this yacht you’ll enjoy large rooms with river views.

 The Exhibitionist Hotel, South Kensington

 This had to be on my list of quirky hotels in London!
 Opposite the Natural History Museum, this colourful hotel makes a change from the laid back muted décor of so many boutique hotels in London.

 Clink78 Hostel, King’s Cross

 While this one is officially a hostel, I decided it’d be a shame not to include it.
 This building used to be a courthouse, and the Clink team have taken care to preserve a few elements from its former use.

 W Hotel, Leicester Square

 The Wow Suite is kitted out with a chic vanity area, giant corner sofa (perfect for entertaining) and floor-to-ceiling windows with views over the city.
 Oh and don’t forget the fact the bar downstairs is home to one of the biggest disco balls you’ll ever lay eyes on!

 Ampersand Hotel, South Kensington

 If you fancy a meal with a twist too, book in for the Science Afternoon Tea, which won Best Themed Afternoon Tea at the Afternoon Tea Awards this year.
 Expect the unexpected with jellies served in petri dishes, chocolate spacemen and a bit of magic!

 Artist Residence London, Pimlico

 The hotel group’s story is a great one too – it started in Brighton when the owner put an ad out to find artists to decorate the rooms in exchange for their board.
 The gamble paid off and the idea has now been replicated at five Artist Residence’s around England.

 Good Hotel London, Royal Victoria Dock

 It’s also got a ‘good’ heart, working with locals who are struggling to find employment and training them up in hospitality, as well as working with local businesses where possible.
 It’s still a smart experience, with chic rooms, a large living room area and a rooftop terrace with views over The Thames.

 St Christopher’s Inn Village, London Bridge

 Another hostel creeping onto the list… yep, this is the UK’s first capsule hostel!
 While this experience might not be to everyone’s taste, it’s certainly a unique one.

 Georgian House Hotel, Victoria

 Fancy a quirky hotel in London with a magical twist?
 Dating back to 1851, there’s more to this five-star boutique hotel than meets the eye.
-They’re concealed behind a secret bookcase and feature stained-glass windows, spooky archways, potions, cauldrons and a range of magical artefacts.
+Rooms are concealed behind a secret bookcase and feature stained-glass windows, spooky archways, potions, cauldrons and a range of magical artefacts.

 Courthouse Hotel, London